soarlab/maline/emulab/README.md

     start-exp.sh full-test-14-06-20 20 /mnt/storage/input-files/apk-full-list

-This will start an experiment named **full-test-14-06-20** with 20 **maline** instances, each instance analyzing an equal share of apps listed in a file `/mnt/storage/input-files/apk-full-list`.
+This will start an experiment named *full-test-14-06-20* with *20* **maline** instances, each instance analyzing an equal share of apps listed in a file `/mnt/storage/input-files/apk-full-list`.

-Instructions on how to watch the experiment are given once the command is executed.
+Instructions on how to watch the experiment are given at the end of the command output.

+Once the first phase is done, run the following command while in the same directory as when `start-exp.sh` returned:

+    create-features-file.sh

+to generate a file with features for all the analyzed applications.